Certify as a Flight Team Facilitator

 Training your district’s crisis response team members is one truly amazing way to give back to your community.

-Flight Team (crisis response team) members respond to and support campuses going through a crisis or tragedy.
+Flight Team (crisis response team) members respond to and support district staff, students and their families when going through a crisis or tragedy.
 This course will give you the foundation to train new team members annually, be an empathic flight team leader, while also addressing any concerns you might have about the process.

 Miko Price | School Counselor, Phoenix, AZ